REO Appraisals in Forrest County

-Real Estate in foreclosure and properties that have reverted to the lender's ownership create various appraisal problems.
+Real Estate in foreclosure and properties that have reverted to the lender's ownership bring forth special appraisal problems.

-For a house in foreclosure, you might need to recognize the gap between fair market worth and "quick disposition" value to know your potential charge-off liability.
-R. Scott Pierce Appraisal Services has the training in both supplying snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that respect your urgency.
+You need to differentiate the difference between fair market worth and "quick disposition" price to analyze your likely charge-off liability when dealing with a property in foreclosure.
+We can provide both snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that respect your timeline.

-You will be interested in a fast disposition if the house has already gone back to Real Estate Owned.
+You'll be interested in an expeditious disposition if the house has already gone back to Real Estate Owned.
 So you might want to understand and compare three values: as-is, as repaired, and "quick sale."
-These correspond to the worth of the house without any repairs performed, with the repairs due to make the property marketable at full market value consistent with similar houses in the neighborhood, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, probably as a "fixer-upper".
-Again, we understand your urgency and the special circumstances of an REO home, in addition to the specific data you'll need -- competing listings, market trends, and the like.
-You can rely on R. Scott Pierce Appraisal Services to take on the appraisal of your REO professionally and efficiently.
+These correspond to the worth of the home without any work done to it, with the repairs required to make the property marketable at full market value comparable with competing homes in the neighborhood, and, somewhere in between, with minimal investment in repairs - selling the property quickly, probably to someone inclined to finish the job themselves.
+Again, we understand your time line and the specific circumstances of a bank owned home, as well as the special information you'll need -- competing listings, market trends, and so forth.
+You can rely on R. Scott Pierce Appraisal Services to take on the appraisal of your REO with expertise and professionalism.
 Contact us today.